19/3/2004 -- Of piano songs and Wodehouse-speak

 I mean real friends.

-It's so amazing, the very instance you see the person you have thought highly of, whom you had felt a genuine friend, displaying selfishness when you least expect it.
+you have thought highly of, whom you had felt a genuine friend, displaying selfishness when you least expect it.

 Those are the most telling moments,

-it just goes *flash* like lightning, that very second you see the basic rottenness of a so-called friend.
+second you see the basic rottenness of a so-called friend.

-His smiles and seemingly friendly gestures from that instance onwards will all be play-acting by a miserable clown.
+His smiles and seemingly friendly gestures from that instance

 I don't believe that people could change.